Modern slavery statement

 We will ensure that relevant sections of our workforce understand the risk to our business from slavery and human trafficking and are equipped to identify and respond in situations where they suspect bad practice.
-We have a policy framework in place to support our staff identifying vulnerable people.
+We have our Protecting People a policy framework in place to support our staff identifying vulnerable people and have staff training for this also.

 We operate the following policies, each of which is designed to prohibit discrimination, support legal compliance and best practice:

 - Recruitment Policies;